 - Dress warmly, making sure to cover the lower back (the area over the kidneys) and the back of the neck (wearing scarves).
 Chinese medicine teaches that the external wind responsible for colds, flus, and infections enters by a point on the back of the neck known as the windgate.

 - Use herbs that are warming and tonifying, such as lycii berries, angelica sinensis (dong quai), astragalus, ashwaganda, ginger, cinnamon, and garlic are examples of this type of herb.
 Herbs that help build and maintain the blood and Qi are especially beneficial (astragalus, dong quai, lycii berries), as well as herbs that strengthen digestion (ginger, ginseng, fennel, cardamom).
 These herbs are great to cook with or to make hot teas with and will help preserve the bodyâs reserves of blood and Qi through the cold winter months.

 - Kidney healing qi gong sound â the healing sound for the kidneys is chuu.
 Imagine a blue color filling the kidneys from your center of gravity, release fear, fright, trauma and shock.
 Hug your legs below the knee or put your hands and your knees as you make the sound and release the emotion of fear.
 Continue making the sound chuu and releasing fear.
 Then smile to your kidneys, send them unconditional love and acceptance.
 Then fill with wisdom, a sense of gentleness and stillness.

 Michele and Andres have a CD with extended guided meditations for each of the five organs (liver, heart, spleen, lungs, and kidneys) which represent the key functions of the body mind spirit in Chinese medicine.
-For more information or to order, please contact them firstname.lastname@example.org or call Andres at 336-508-1121.
+For more information on health and wellness podcasts or to order, please contact them firstname.lastname@example.org or call Andres at 336-508-1121.